cryptictwin/JavaScript-Projects/README.md

 e.g function add(x, y) {
     return x + y;              ---- Returns the value of x + y }
-let answer = add(40, 60);      ---- calling the add function and giving two arguments, pairing with the paremeters set by the function console.log(answer);           ---- = 100
+let answer = add(40, 60);      ---- Invoking the add function and giving two arguments, pairing with the paremeters set by the function console.log(answer);           ---- = 100